jaimeggb/excursion/README.md

 The web page advertises a mobile app which helps users record and share their experiences.
 A landing page is a vital tool in marketing a product these days, and its goal is to entice potential customers into using the product

 # How to use:
+1) Fork and clone (or simply download) the repo
-Open the index.html file in a browser such as Chrome
+2) Open the index.html file in a browser such as Chrome

 # Technologies:
 HTML, CSS, Command Line Interface, Git, and GitHub